ku-fpg/ku-fpg.github.io/_drafts/remote-json.md

   print t
 {% endhighlight %}

-Both examples generate the same session interactions with the server. `send` can be used multiple times if needed, acting as translation between our `IO` monad, and the remote `RPC`/`DSL` monad.
+`send` can be used

-### What happens at the JSON-RPC level
+multiple times if needed, acting as translation between our `IO` monad, and the remote `RPC`/`DSL` monad.

-For our Hello, World example, here is a possible JSON-RPC interaction log.
+Both examples will generate the same session interactions with the server, given the same `Session`.
+The most straightforward JSON-RPC interaction is:

 {% highlight json %}
 --> {"jsonrpc": "2.0", "method": "say", "params": ["Hello. "]}